Our mission

 The value of Traditional Medicines is indisputable.
 As an example among many, in 2015, Dr. Tu Youyou from the Institute of Chinese Materia Medica and the Academy of Chinese Medical Sciences (China) received the Nobel prize in Medicine or Physiology for her long-life achievements for the discovery and extraction methods of artemisinin from Artemisia annua.
 As the outcome of her team’s work and other research groups on the derivatives of this traditional herb, currently, the WHO recommends artemisinin-based combination therapy (ACT) as the first-line treatment for multi-drug-resistant malaria.
 Furthermore, many drugs-compounds originated from natural products such as lovastatin (anti-cholesterol), gastrodin (anti-convulsive), taxol (anti-tumor), camptothecin (anti-tumor), romidepsin (anti-tumor), schisandrin C (hepatoprotective), icariin (anti-osteoporosis), puerarin (anti-diabetes), tetrahydropalmatine (analgesic), and many others.6 In another example, Fingolimod (FTY720), a disease-modifying therapy used for multiple sclerosis (MS) was created from an isolate extracted from the fungus Isaria sinclairii.7 This fungus is closely related to Cordyceps sinensis, a herbal product extensively used worldwide in traditional medicines.7 Also, in 2017 the Food and Drug Administration (FDA) endorsed the use fo Acupuncture and Chiropractic in the opioid crisis as nonpharmacologic therapies recommended for the treatment of pain.
 Thus, as new challenges arise to provide “care for all” in a safe, effective, and cost-reasonable way, Evidence-Based and Traditional Medicines are hand-in-hand contributing to discoveries and solutions for health care problems.

 It is important to note that, Traditional Medicines rely on a different medical rationality when compared to Conventional and Evidence-Based Medicines.
 While modern conventional physicians tend to depend a lot more on scientific evidence, traditional medicine practitioners follow an empirical knowledge accumulated over time.
 For example, Traditional Chinese Medicine (TCM) is a 5,000 year-old complete medical system that evolved with its own anatomical, physiological, pathological, and diagnostic processes, and relies on specific therapeutic modalities to address their treatment goals accordingly.
-In summary, conventional and traditional medicine are like two different languages from district cultural backgrounds.
+In summary, conventional and traditional medicine are like two different languages from distinct cultural backgrounds.
 Regardless, the combination of science and tradition can enrich each other and provide health benefits for all.

 Holistic Sync is engaged in research and projects to foster awareness and new perspectives in the related areas of Traditional, Complementary, Integrative, Holistic, Functional, Naturopathic, Herbal, Nutritional, Body-Mind, and Environmental Medicines, and other evidence-based and traditional knowledge that could improve quality of life, support health, and establish and reinforce positive emotional patterns.